lue-bird/elm-docs-diff/README.md

 → [website](https://lue-bird.github.io/elm-docs-json-diff/)

-The idea is for this to be a more general `elm diff` which you can use to for example show changes
+The idea is for this to be a more general `elm diff` to show changes between for example
-  - between versions of other people's packages that don't have a complete change log
+  - versions of a package that does't have a complete change log
-  - from an original package to a fork or re-publish under a different name
+  - the original package and a fork or re-publish under a different name
-  - between versions of private packages
+  - versions of private packages

 ### run locally
 ```noformatingples